jzacsh/jzacsh-www/input/about.md

 ## Jonathan Zacsh

-I'm a computer science student, currently working full time as a web developer.
+I'm a software developer, currently working full time in web developement.
-Most of my experience is in [drupal][] module and theme development, but I also spend a decent amount of time studying/playing with:
+Most of my experience is with [drupal][], but I spend a decent amount of time studying/playing with:

-  * node.js
+  * node.js, like: [study.js][studyjs]
-  * python
+  * python, like: [imagedex][]
   * client-side javascript

 I am also a lover of the [awesome music][amazonmusic] [last.fm][lastfm] brings my way.